atollk/flake8-multiline-conditionals-comprehensions/README.md

 ### C2021

-A conditional expression used for assignment must be surrounded by parantheses.
+A conditional expression used for assignment should be surrounded by parantheses.

 ```python